Darren Barnet: Career

 After graduating in 2013, Barnet returned to Los Angeles to become an actor.
 He worked at SoulCycle on Sunset Boulevard as a bike attendant and front desk associate.
 He got his California real estate license in May 2015.
 He made his acting debut in 2017.

-In 2017, Barnet had episodic roles in the television shows: This Is Us, S.W.A.T., and Criminal Minds.

-In 2018, Barnet starred as Hot Seth in the Brat-produced Facebook Watch limited streaming television series Turnt.
+In 2017, Barnet had episodic roles in the television shows This Is Us, S.W.A.T., and Criminal Minds.
+In 2018, he starred as Hot Seth in the Brat-produced Facebook Watch limited streaming television series Turnt.
 That same year, he appeared in a supporting role in the Lifetime original television movie Instakiller, which marked his film debut.

 In 2019, Barnet starred in an episodic role in the Netflix sitcom Family Reunion.

 In April 2020, Barnet began starring in the Netflix teen comedy-drama streaming television series Never Have I Ever, as Paxton Hall-Yoshida, the crush of Devi Vishwakumar, the show's lead character, played by Maitreyi Ramakrishnan.
-Media noted the nearly 11-year age difference between Barnet and Ramakrishnan, with Barnet being 29 at the beginning of the show.
-Co-creator Lang Fisher talked about Barnet and the audition process.
-She mentioned for the heartthrob of the show, she imagined him to the guy that you just swoon over.
-"Darren was so good at the swoon-y stuff-being an aloof, cool guy-but he was actually very good at the comedy stuff in his audition, too."
+Media noted the nearly 11-year age difference between Barnet and Ramakrishnan, with Barnet aged 29 at the beginning of the show.
+Co-creator Lang Fisher talked about Barnet and the audition process: "Darren was so good at the swoon-y stuff-being an aloof, cool guy-but he was actually very good at the comedy stuff in his audition, too."
 She continued, "You can't ask someone how old they are when they audition.
 You just have to assume that they're a reasonable age.
 I don't think we found out what his age was until we were deep in the season and then we were like, 'Oh, OK.'
 I assumed he was, like, 20.
 And the other thing I will say, when you see an actual 15-year-old boy, they're just not going to be a heartthrob.
 They look like a tiny baby."
 Both Never Have I Ever and Barnet's performance received positive reviews, with Netflix reporting that the series had been viewed by 40 million households globally since its release.
-The following month, he appeared in a brief role as character Wilfred Malick in the seventh season of ABC and Marvel's television series Agents of S.H.I.E.L.D.
+The following month, he appeared in a brief role as character Wilfred "Freddy" Malick in the seventh season of ABC and Marvel's television series Agents of S.H.I.E.L.D.
 Later that year, Barnet starred in Universal Pictures' direct-to-video sex comedy film American Pie Presents: Girls' Rules.